YuLab-SMU/ChIPseeker_current_protocols/README.md

    This respository contains supplemental R markdown files to be paired with our manuscript "Exploring epigenetic data by ChIPseeker" (Current Protocols).

-- **ChIPseeker_demo.Rmd**
+- **ChIPseeker_CP_markdown.rmd**

-   Markdown file contains the code for the analysis and figures in the manuscript.
-Every stage of each protocol is explained in detail. (will upload this file later)
+   Markdown file contains the scripts that are present in the manuscript code windows.
+Every stage of each protocol is explained in detail.

+- **ChIPseeker_CP_code.rmd**

+   Markdown file contains the code used to generate the analyses and figures in the manuscript.

 - **CP_demo_data**